setgree/PaluckMetaSOP/README.md

 packages*](https://r-pkgs.org/) should get you pretty far on the "building a package" side of things.

 ### Package TODOs
-1. finish d-calc vignette when I hear back from more expert colleague
+1. tests.
+I think my examples all work
 2. put down for a week and then read over everything
 3. get a second reader to double-check everything works as intended and also in a general way